Directed Network Laplacians and Random Graph Models: Random Graph Interpretation

 \subsection{Model Comparison}

 The random graph models appearing in Section~\ref{sec:rg} capture the characteristics of linear and periodic directed hierarchies.
 Hence it may be of interest (a) to analyse properties of these models and (b) to use these models to evaluate the performance of computational algorithms.
 However, in the remainder of this work we focus on a follow-on topic of more direct practical significance.
-The Magnetic Laplacian and Trophic Laplacian algorithms allow us to compute node attributes $\boldsymbol{\theta}$ and $\bh$ in $\R^n$ for a given graph.
-Motivated by Theorems~\ref{theorem_pRDRG} and \ref{theorem_trophic_level}, we may then compute the likelihood of the graph for this choice of attributes.
-By comparing likelihoods we may quantify which underlying structure is best supported by the data.
+The Magnetic Laplacian and Trophic Laplacian algorithms allow us to compute node attributes $\boldsymbol{\theta}$ and $\bh$ in $\R^n$ for a given graph, \begin{HGL} leading to unsupervised node ordering.
+The main computation required in this step is finding dominant eigenvector-eigenvalue pairs.
+Assuming that the network is sparse (each node has an $O(1)$ degree) and that the power method gives the required accuracy in a finite number of iterations, this is an $\mathcal{O}(n)$ computation. \end{HGL} Motivated by Theorems~\ref{theorem_pRDRG} and \ref{theorem_trophic_level}, we may then compute the likelihood of the graph for this choice of attributes, \begin{HGL}which has a complexity of $\mathcal{O}(n^2)$. \end{HGL} By comparing likelihoods we may quantify which underlying structure is best supported by the data.
 An extra consideration is that both random graph models involve a free parameter, $\gamma > 0$, which is needed to evaluate the likelihood.
 As discussed earlier, one option is to fit $\gamma$ to the data, for example by matching the expected edge density from the model with the edge density of the given graph.
 However, based on our computational tests, we found that a more reliable approach was to choose the $\gamma$ that maximizes the likelihood, once the node attributes were available; see Sections~\ref{sec:synth} and \ref{sec:real} for examples.
 Our overall proposed workflow for model comparison is summarized in Algorithm~\ref{algo:model_comparison}.